MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-queue-readme.md

 ---
-title: Azure Storage Queues for Python Readme
+title: Azure Storage Queues client library for Python
-description:
-keywords: Azure, Python, SDK, API, Storage, Queue
+keywords: Azure, Python, SDK, API, storage, azure-storage-queue
 author: maggiepint
 ms.author: magpint
-manager: twolley
-ms.date: 03/12/2020
+ms.date: 04/16/2020
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
-ms.devlang: python
+ms.devlang: Python
 ms.service: storage
 ---

-# Azure Storage Queues for Python Readme - Version 12.1.1
+ # Azure Storage Queues client library for Python - Version 12.1.1

 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A single queue message can be up to 64 KiB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.